Types of Graduate Programs

 Self-supporting graduate professional degree programs (SSGPDPs) typically differ from state-supported programs in various ways.
 They tend to focus on a particular type of student, type of program, location, budget and market factors, and/or additional services offered.
 “Self-supporting” means that full program costs, including but not limited to faculty instructional costs, program support costs, student services costs, and overhead, are covered by program fees or other non-state funds.
 Self-supporting programs are not state-funded, and cannot utilize any state-funded resources without providing compensation to the relevant School/department.
 Self-supporting programs cannot utilize UC mandatory tuition and fee funds generated by matriculated students in state-funded programs.

-As part of the streamlined campus procedure for development of new SSGPDPs, preliminary market research must be conducted to determine the potential viability of and demand for a program before a School invests significant resources in the full development of a proposal.
+As part of the development of new SSGPDPs, preliminary market research must be conducted to determine the potential viability of and demand for a program before a School invests significant resources in the full development of a proposal.
 Please contact the Assistant Director of Academic Affairs, Kate Brigman, to schedule a consultation with Dean Leslie before completing the Market Research Forms below.

 Fee Structure Conversion for Existing Programs

-For instructions on converting an existing graduate degree program from state-supported to self-supported status or vice versa, please review the SSP conversion document.
+For instructions on converting an existing graduate degree program from state-supported to self-supported status or vice versa, please review Appendix L from the CCGA Handbook.

 - Programs/Schools submitting proposals for Self-Supporting Graduate Professional Degree Programs must submit a fee proposal that includes a cost analysis template and questionnaire to the Provost/Executive Vice Chancellor via the campus Budget Office.
 Please contact Karen Mizumoto in the Budget Office for current templates and further information.